-The Guardian decides to explain deer stalking to its clients.
+The Guardian decides to explain deer stalking to its readers.
 It sounds sympathetic.
 It even manages to get some of it right.
 Real Tories don't need anyone to explain.
 They already know.
-They have been blooded unlike the Grauniad wallah.
+They have been blooded, unlike the Grauniad wallah.
 The Graun is going for it because it is part of the Simple life fantasy that the Lunatic Fringe enjoy.
 They want to be Locavores, which is one of the Environmental movement's ideas.
+Some background is at Tracking albeit with a military emphasis.

 Who's Stalking Now?